nyuad-networks-f25/c-review-afamousturtle/README.md

 6. Warnings are a great tool to have when programming.
-Enable all the possible warnings you will ever get from your compiler.
+Enable all the possible warnings you will ever get from your compiler. the warnings, the errors

 7. Include `student.h` into your `makefile`.
 In addition to step 4, also define a student.
 What is the error?
 What is the fix?

 ### Data Types

 1. What is a variable (take a minute to write it down)?
+Name given to a storage location.

 2. Each variable has a type in C. What are all the types defined in C?
 3. Create two files `sizeinfo.h` and `sizeinfo.c`. `sizeinfo.h` should
 expose a function `void system_sizes()`.
 This function